-Table 4 Fisher’s test analysis between all Evaluators, concerning no dilated veins and AVM previous rupture risk.

-In the sample of 57 patients, we had few examples of dilated veins (Figure 1) that evaluators didn’t have doubt to answer and was the same for all.
-But there were cases which the answers were divergent (Figure 2), and in those cases the kappa statistic test, which described the combination of the answers of inter-observer analysis, was well employed.
+Among the sample of 57 patients, only a few cases showed dilated veins (Figure 1), for which the evaluators were all in agreement.
+However, in some cases, the findings were divergent (Figure 2), and the kappa statistic test was applied.
+This statistic determined whether the combination of answers in the interobserver analysis was well employed.

-kappa’s statistics test made a combination between 2 evaluators separately, and all of those combinations had a moderate agreement, in other words K (0.41 – 0.8).
-The first combination was among Evaluator 1 and 2 K (0.5074), then it was compared Evaluator 1 with 3 resulting K (0.4610) and The last one balanced the second and the third evaluator was found K (0.4412).
+The kappa statistic test combined the findings between two evaluators separately, and those combinations showed moderate agreement, K (0.41-0.8).
+The first combination was between the findings of Evaluators 1 and 2, for which K was 0.5074.
+This was then compared with the findings of Evaluators 1 with 3, for which K was 0.4610.
+The last comparison considered the second and the third evaluators, for which K was 0.4412.